ZanClifton/basic-python-projects/README.md

 ## Replit

 All these projects are hosted on Replit where you can try them out online without needing to clone the repo or install an IDE.
+Generally, they increase in complexity, but their running order is more chronological than anything else, and periodically I'm inspired to challenge myself with something tougher.

 1. [Band Name Generator](https://replit.com/@ZanClifton/band-name-generator?v=1)
 2. [Tip Calculator](https://replit.com/@ZanClifton/tip-calculator?v=1)